vitkolos/notes-iuip/semestr1-erasmus/multi-agent-systems/exam.md

 - how can we establish cooperation in multi-agent systems?
 	- iterated prisoners' dilemma
 	- Axelrod's tournament
+		- winner – tit for tat
 - tragedy of the commons, free riders
+	- shared resources
+	- benefits are individual, costs are shared
 - humans are not always economically rational

 ## Communication

+- Shannon's model
+	- source
+	- transmitter
+	- channel
+	- receiver
+	- destination
+- Berlo's model
+	- sender
+	- message
-- Shannon
+	- channel
-- Berlo
+	- receiver
 - types
 	- point to point × broadcast
 	- broker
 	- propagation in environment
-- meaning – intentional × incident
+- message meaning
+	- intentional – sender intends the meaning of the message
+	- incident – receiver interprets (gives a meaning to the message)
 - 7 steps
 	- speaker
 		- intention – what information is the speaker trying to communicate